hammerheim-game/hammerheim-rules/2-core-rules.md

 may attack him to put him out of his misery.
 All attacks against a warrior who is knocked down hit automatically.
-If any of the attacks wound the knocked down model and he fails his armour save, he is automatically taken out of action as explained previously.
+If any of the attacks wound the knocked down model and he fails his armor save, he is automatically taken out of action as explained previously.
 A knocked down model may not parry.